Daintree River Ferry

-The Daintree River Ferry is a cable ferry across the Daintree River in Queensland, Australia.
+The Daintree River Ferry (or Daintree Ferry) is a cable ferry across the Daintree River between the localities of Forest Creek and Lower Daintree in the Shire of Douglas, Queensland, Australia.
 The ferry is situated some 50 km north of Port Douglas, and gives access to the northern section of the Daintree National Park and to Cape Tribulation.
 The ferry provides the only sealed road access to this area.